Publishing an Adventure: Pricing, Promotion, and Pre-Release

 Recently my covers have looked like this:

-If you actually look at them, you’ll see that I’m still using the same background texture that I made for my initial covers, and I’m still using minimal art.
-On the Chult cover, I simply placed the map itself over that background.
+If you actually look at them, you’ll see that in some cases I’m still using the same background texture that I made for my initial covers, and I’m still using minimal art.
+On the Chult cover [not included in that image because I didn’t read ahead in this post before I made new graphics], I simply placed the map itself over that background.
 Bulette Storm took a little bit more time, but no more than half an hour total.
 First I found a parchment texture that I liked (making sure it had a full commercial licence).
 Then I took some burned paper edges brushes and distressed the edges of that parchment.
 I placed the bulette stock art I’d decided to use over it, and played around with blending options and some Levels/Curves adjustment layers until I was happy with the colours.

 I wanted to keep costs to a minimum for Breaker of Chains, so I went poking around in the free art packs WoTC have released for DMs Guild creators.
 (The existence of these art packs is another reason this adventure is being released on DMs Guild rather than DriveThruRPG).
 In the locations art pack I found something suitable – not perfect, but suitable – and after placing it into the template and spending about 20 minutes touching up the edges and playing with colours, I had this: